VeritasVox/Holy-Scripture-and-Doctrinal-Categories/README.md

 ---

+## What Must Be Rejected

+### 1. Reclassifying Clear Commands as Secondary

+All attempts to reclassify clear commands of Scripture as secondary to preserve superficial unity must be rejected.
+This is often done in the name of "majoring on the majors," but it functionally silences God on issues He has spoken clearly about.
+When Scripture is explicit, we have no authority to declare it negotiable.

+God's created order for men and women, marriage and sexuality, the nature of the church, and the requirements of holiness are not secondary matters.
+They are tied to creation order, the nature of God's design, and the gospel itself.
+To treat them as negotiable is not humility—it is rebellion.

+### 2. Antinomianism Disguised as Grace

+The modern notion that grace removes obligation is antinomianism, not gospel freedom (Jude 4).
+Grace does not nullify the law—it writes it on our hearts (Jeremiah 31:33; Romans 8:4).
+Obedience is the fruit of saving faith, not a threat to it.

+Jesus said, *"If you love me, you will keep my commandments"* (John 14:15).
+This is not legalism.
+It is the definition of discipleship.
+Those who claim to love Christ but live in habitual, unrepentant disobedience are deceived (1 John 2:4).

+### 3. Calling Clarity "Sectarian"

+The cowardice that calls clarity "sectarian" when Scripture calls it fidelity must be rejected (Romans 16:17; 2 John 10-11).
+The world—and increasingly, the church—demands that we hold convictions loosely.
+But God demands that we hold His Word firmly.

+To have clear doctrinal convictions is not arrogance.
+It is submission to revelation.
+To refuse to take a stand on what God has said is not humility—it is disobedience disguised as niceness.

+### 4. Emotional Appeals That Pit Obedience Against Compassion

+True compassion speaks the truth (Ephesians 4:15).
+Emotional appeals that reframe biblical clarity as "unloving" or "harsh" are manipulative, not merciful.
+Love does not rejoice in wrongdoing, but rejoices with the truth (1 Corinthians 13:6).

+The most unloving thing you can do is affirm someone in their sin.
+The most loving thing you can do is tell them the truth—even if it costs you the relationship.
+This is what Christ did.
+This is what the apostles did.
+This is what we are called to do.

+### 5. Defining Legalism

+Legalism is biblically defined as:
+- **Adding to God's commands** what He has not required (Colossians 2:20-23)
+- **Binding conscience where God has left it free** (Romans 14:1-4; Galatians 5:1)
+- **Making human tradition equal to Scripture** (Mark 7:6-13)
+- **Pursuing righteousness through law-keeping rather than faith** (Galatians 3:1-5; Philippians 3:9)

+Legalism is not:
+- Calling sin what God calls sin
+- Maintaining biblical standards for church membership
+- Refusing fellowship with those who deny primary doctrine
+- Drawing clear doctrinal lines where Scripture draws them

+---

+## What Must Be Affirmed

+### 1. Obedience Is Not Legalism

+Obedience to Christ is not legalism—it is faith working through love (Galatians 5:6; John 14:15).
+Legalism is the attempt to earn God's favor through works.
+Obedience is the evidence that God's favor has already been freely given.

+We do not obey to be saved.
+We obey because we are saved.
+And our obedience—imperfect as it is—is the fruit of the Spirit's work in us, not a contribution to our justification.

+### 2. Unity Must Be Rooted in Truth

+Unity must be rooted in truth, not papered-over differences that misrepresent God or His Word (Amos 3:3).
+False unity is not unity at all—it is compromise masquerading as peace.

+The apostles did not pursue unity at any cost.
+They guarded the gospel, rebuked error, and drew clear lines.
+They did this because they loved the church, not because they hated those in error.
+True unity is the fruit of shared submission to Scripture, not the result of overlooking it.

+### 3. Grace Magnifies Accountability

+Grace magnifies accountability, not minimizes it (Titus 2:11-12).
+To whom much is given, much will be required (Luke 12:48).
+The more clearly we understand the gospel, the more responsible we are to live in light of it.

+This is why warning passages exist in Scripture.
+They are not threats to true believers—they are tests for false professors.
+If you can live in unrepentant sin and feel no conviction, you should question whether you have truly been born again.

+### 4. God's Word Is Fire and Hammer

+> *"Is not my word like fire, declares the Lord, and like a hammer that breaks the rock in pieces?"* (Jeremiah 23:29)

+God's Word is not a wax nose to be shaped by human preference.
+It is a two-edged sword that divides soul and spirit (Hebrews 4:12).
+It confronts, convicts, and commands.
+Our task is not to soften it, but to submit to it.

+---

+## Summary

+To violate primary doctrine is to worship a false god or preach a false gospel.
+To deny secondary doctrine brings disorder, not damnation.
+To elevate conscience above Scripture is rebellion in disguise.
+True liberty exists only in humble submission to the Word of God.
+We are not free to redefine His commands—we are free to obey them from the heart.

+---

 ## Appendix: Modern Doctrinal Misclassifications

 This appendix identifies common errors in contemporary evangelicalism where doctrines are systematically misclassified—either elevated beyond their biblical weight or diminished below it—resulting in false unity, doctrinal confusion, or the toleration of serious error.
 Each entry identifies the doctrine, the common misclassification, the correct classification, the violation of the framework, and why it matters.